airbytehq/airbyte/airbyte-ci/connectors/base_images/README.md

 Our connector build pipeline ([`airbyte-ci`](https://github.com/airbytehq/airbyte/blob/master/airbyte-ci/connectors/pipelines/README.md#L1)) **will** use this library to build the connector images.
 Our base images are declared in code, using the [Dagger Python SDK](https://dagger-io.readthedocs.io/en/sdk-python-v0.6.4/).

+## Where are the Dockerfiles?
+Our base images are not declared using Dockerfiles.
+They are declared in code using the [Dagger Python SDK](https://dagger-io.readthedocs.io/en/sdk-python-v0.6.4/).
+We prefer this approach because it allows us to interact with base images container as code: we can use python to declare the base images and use the full power of the language to build and test them.
+However, we do artificially generate Dockerfiles for debugging and documentation purposes.
+Feel free to check the `generated/dockerfiles` directory.

 ## How to get our base images